 Figure 11.
-Typical channel cross-sections looking up-creek at Timberneck.
+Typical channel cross-sections at Aberdeen Creek.
 Their location is shown on Figure 10.

 Figure 12.
 Along-channel cross-section showing the position of the cores and the type of material in the core.
 The dredge depth is -7 ft MLLW.